Skip to content

 How to Integrate SDK Without Using ft-plugin

 TrueWatch uses Androig Grale Plugin Transformation to implement code injection, thereby achieving automatic data collection.
-However, due to some compatibility issues, there may be situations where ft-plugin or ft-plugin-legacy cannot be used.
-Affected include RUM Action, Resource, and android.util.Log, Java and Kotlin println console log automatic capture, and symbol file automatic upload.
+However, due to compatibility issues, there may be problems that prevent the use of ft-plugin or ft-plugin-legacy.
+Affected functions include RUM Action, Resource, and automatic capture of console logs from android.util.Log, Java and Kotlin println, as well as automatic upload of symbol files.

-Currently, for this situation, we have another integration solution, the response plan is as follows:
+Currently, we have another integration solution for this situation.
+The coping plan is as follows:

 // Application